 Every year, True/False brings a multitude of talented visual artists from near and far to reinvent venues and transform public spaces.
-What began as a visual backdrop for our fest thirteen years ago is now an integral part of every aspect of what we do.
-In 2019, we will continue to expand our artistic reach, both in the array of concepts explored and in the variety of artists represented.
-We encourage all interested artists to learn more about the fest as a whole by exploring our website.
+What began as a visual backdrop for our fest nineteen years ago is now an integral part of every aspect of what we do.
+We seek out creative, ambitious people and provide the tools to remake ordinary spaces into magical, ethereal environments.

 WHAT ARE WE LOOKING FOR IN A PROPOSAL

 True/False is looking for dynamic, original large-scale installations, sculptures, experiential work, and venue designs.
 Aesthetically, we encourage artists to use as inspiration the overarching ideas and mission of the festival (broadly, an immersive artistic experience that seeks to transform the everyday) and/or the year-specific theme.

 In short, our ideal proposal embodies flexible specificity.
 That is, we are looking for proposals that have the flexibility to be modified to work in a variety of locations, but are rich in logistical details such as construction plans, aesthetics, intent, installation logistics, budget, and other relevant details and information.
 We have included examples of the required proposal narrative and the required budget below; we’re happy to provide additional examples upon request, and are always happy to answer any questions that you might have as you develop your proposal.